devchat-ai/devchat-vscode/README.md

             └── prompt.txt
 ```

-When you type `/code.py` in DevChat, it will include both `prompt.txt` in `usr/code/py/` and `prompt.txt` in `usr/code` as well.
-This structure is actually aligned with our `sys` directory.
-Check out the contents of sys/code/prompt.txt and sys/code/py/prompt.txt for reference.
+When you type `/code.py` in DevChat, it will include both `prompt.txt` in `usr/code/` and `prompt.txt` in `usr/code/py/`.
+This structure aligns with our `sys` directory.
+You can refer to the contents of sys/code/prompt.txt and sys/code/py/prompt.txt for more details.

 ## Quick Start